djdubeyji/SwinE-Net/README.md

       drive.mount('/content/drive')
       # Then copy/move your data as needed
       ```
+    - Also, the code facilitates the download of the dataset automatically, only kaggle api key is required,

 5. **Train the Model:**
-    ```python
-    !python polyp_segmentation.py
-    ```
-    - Training and validation will run, and model checkpoints will be saved in the `checkpoints/` folder.
+    - Run the collab cells one by one.

-6. **Download Results:**
+7. **Download Results:**
-    - After training, you can download predicted masks, results, or model checkpoints using Colab's file browser or:
+    - After training, you can download predicted masks, results, or model using Colab's file browser or:
       ```python
       from google.colab import files
       files.download('path/to/your/file')